Eli Lilly and Company: 1900s

 In 1928, Lilly introduced Liver Extract 343 for the treatment of pernicious anemia, a blood disorder, in a joint venture with two Harvard University scientists, George Minot and William P. Murphy.
 In 1930, Lilly introduced Liver Extract No. 55 in collaboration with George Whipple, a University of Rochester scientist.
 Four years later, in 1934, Minot, Murphy, and Whipple were awarded the Nobel Prize in Physiology or Medicine for their research.

-In the 1930s, the company also continued expansion overseas.
-In 1934, Eli Lilly and Company Limited, the company's first overseas subsidiary was established in London, and a manufacturing plant was opened in Basingstoke.
+In the 1930s, the company also continued its expansion overseas.
+In 1934, Eli Lilly and Company Limited, the company's first overseas subsidiary, was established in London, and a manufacturing plant was opened in Basingstoke.
 In 1932, despite the economic challenges of the Great Depression, Lilly's sales rose to $13 million.
 The same year, Eli Lilly, eldest grandson of Col. Lilly who had joined the company in 1909, was named as the company's president, succeeding his father, who remained as chairman of the board until 1948.
 In his early years at the company, Eli was especially interested in improving production efficiency and introduced a number of labor-saving devices.
 He also introduced scientific management principles, implemented cost-savings measures that modernized the company, and expanded the company's research efforts and collaborations with university researchers.

-Launched in 1930, Lilly developed the vaccine preservative thiomersal (also called merthiolate and thimerosal).
-Thiomersal is effective by causing susceptible bacteria to autolyze.
-Merthiolate was a mercury-based antiseptic and germicide that "had been formulated at the University of Maryland with support of a Lilly research fellowship."
-In November 2002, congressional Republicans inserted a provision into a domestic security bill that President George W. Bush signed into a law, protecting Eli Lilly from all suits in the federal courts, alleging that the drug, Thiomersal caused autism and other neurological disorders in children, such that all such matters be heard by a special master appointed for the purpose, rather than regular federal courts.
-Its toxicology was that it metabolized into ethylmercury (C2H5Hg+) and thiosalicylate, in the body.
-However, since the mid-2000s it has mostly fallen out of use.
+Thimerosal, developed by chemist Morris Kharasch at the University of Maryland in the late 1920s, was subsequently marketed by Lilly under the trade name Merthiolate as an antiseptic and preservative.

 In 1934, the firm opened two new facilities in Indianapolis on the McCarty Street complex: a replica of Lilly's 1876 laboratory and the new Lilly Research Laboratories, "one of the most fully equipped facilities in the world."
-As part of its research and product development process Lilly also conducted clinical studies at Indianapolis City Hospital.
-Lilly continues to conduct clinical studies to test medications before their introduction to the market.
+As part of its research and product development process, Lilly also conducted clinical studies at Indianapolis City Hospital.